 Akiflow is packed with features that all revolve around one thing: merging tasks and time.
 These are the main capabilities:

 - Universal Inbox – All tasks from different apps come together in one inbox.
 Gmail, Slack, Notion, Asana, Trello, you name it.
-Everything in one place without constantly having to switch.
+Everything in one place without having to constantly switch.

-- Share Availability – Share your availability with others via a link, so people can directly schedule an appointment without endless back-and-forth emailing.
+- Share Availability – Share your availability with others via a link, so people can schedule an appointment directly without endless back-and-forth emailing.

-- Integrations – Connect Gmail, Slack, Notion, Asana, Trello, Todoist, ClickUp and more.
+- Integrations – Connect Gmail, Slack, Notion, Asana, Trello, Todoist, ClickUp, and more.
 Changes you make in Akiflow are written back to the original app.

 - AI assistant – Learns from your behavior and automatically suggests projects and tags based on how you’ve previously organized tasks.

-What stands out is that Akiflow doesn’t try to be a complete project management system.
+What stands out is that Akiflow doesn’t try to be a full project management system.
 It’s really built around the question: what am I going to do today and when?
 The focus is on the now, not on complex project structures.

-What does Akiflow cost?
+How much does Akiflow cost?

 Akiflow doesn’t have a free plan.
 You can try it free for 7 days, but after that you have to pay.